Take the Faculty Self-Assessment Survey to find out if online teaching is right for you!

 Pathways to eLearning (I) is the first level of training; faculty who successfully complete this training can develop a web-based course or teach a fully developed online or hybrid course.
-Pathways to eLearning (I) and Pathways to eLearning (Online Courses) are required to develop and teach an online course; Pathways to eLearning (I) and Pathways to eLearning (Hybrid Courses) are required to develop and teach a hybrid course.
+Pathways to eLearning (I) and Pathways to eLearning (II) are required to develop and teach an online or hybrid course.

 Recognizing the essential roles faculty play in all aspects of achieving excellence in online learning, AACC created an Academy of Excellence to support faculty who develop and teach online and hybrid courses.